 Although we recommend filtering by degree level first, you can view the list below to see which schools give the educational experience for the sociology degree levels they offer.

-Any student who is interested in sociology has to look into Dartmouth College.
+Every student who is interested in sociology has to take a look at Dartmouth College.
 Located in the remote town of Hanover, Dartmouth is a private not-for-profit college with a moderately-sized student population.
 A Best Colleges rank of #25 out of 2,217 schools nationwide means Dartmouth is a great college overall.

-There were about 31 sociology students who graduated with this degree at Dartmouth in the most recent data year.
-Degree recipients from the sociology program at Dartmouth College get $10,908 more than the average college grad in this field when they enter the workforce.
+There were about 31 sociology students who graduated with this degree at Dartmouth in the most recent year we have data available.
+Degree recipients from the sociology degree program at Dartmouth College get $10,908 more than the average graduate with the same degree when they enter the workforce.

-University of New Hampshire - Main Campus is a great option for students interested in a degree in sociology.
-UNH is a large public university located in the suburb of Durham.
+University of New Hampshire - Main Campus is a wonderful option for students interested in a degree in sociology.
+UNH is a fairly large public university located in the suburb of Durham.
 This university ranks 2nd out of 17 colleges for overall quality in the state of New Hampshire.

-There were approximately 52 sociology students who graduated with this degree at UNH in the most recent data year.
-Soon after graduating, sociology degree recipients generally make an average of $31,958 in the first five years of their career.
+There were roughly 34 sociology students who graduated with this degree at UNH in the most recent data year.
+Soon after graduating, sociology degree recipients usually make about $31,958 in their early careers.

-There were approximately 45 sociology students who graduated with this degree at Keene State in the most recent year we have data available.
-Students who receive their degree from the sociology program make around $35,036 in their early career salary.
+There were roughly 40 sociology students who graduated with this degree at Keene State in the most recent data year.
+Graduates who receive their degree from the sociology program earn an average of $35,036 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.